kristanna7839/Creative-Coding-DM-GY-6063/README.md

-# DM-GY6063-CC-classwork-template
+# DM-GY6063-CC-classwork-of-Nithi P.
-A template repo for students in the DM-GY 6063 Creative Coding class
+A repo of Nithi Prasanpanich, the DM-GY 6063 Creative Coding student